Azure/simdem/demo_scripts/simdem/script.md

 a key to execute the command.

 ```
-echo "While it looks like this was typed into the terminal it actually comes from a markdown file."
+echo "It might look like this was typed into the terminal (even more so if you ran SimDem with the `--style simulate` flag), it actually comes from a markdown file."
 echo "As will all the commands you see here, not only are they 'typed' but they are executed in real time..."
 ```